b2io/handbook/day-to-day.md

 We use [Harvest](https://b2io.harvestapp.com/) to track time, and there are [nice apps out there for it](http://lmgtfy.com/?q=harvest+apps) to help you track as you work.

+In order for us to fullfill our obligations to clients and to best work with your team, we ask that you are present at predictible times.
 Our benchmark number is between 35 and 40 tracked hours, and we operate in good faith that we are doing the best we can for the company without burning out.

-> Question: at what point do we, as a company, start pestering people about
-> their hours?
-Should one make up the time spent in a long lunch that wasn't a
-> meeting?
+However, if you are not meeting expectations for relable time tracking or attendance, another teammate will reach out to you to ask if the issues impeding reliablity are fixable.
+We don't expect you to be logged in from 9-5, but appropriate and reliable communication is paramount when working with a team and for clients.

 - Not sure what to track to?
 Ask!
 (Seriously.)
 - We round up or down to the nearest quarter hour to streamline our billing process